analogdevicesinc/ai8x-synthesis/README.md

 ##### `operation` (Optional)

-This key (which can also be specified using `op` or `convolution`) selects a layer's main operation after the optional input pooling.
+This key (which can also be specified using `op`, `operator`, or `convolution`) selects a layer's main operation after the optional input pooling.
 The default is `Conv2d`.
 AI84 only supports `Conv1d` and `Conv2d`.

 | Operation	                | Description                                                   |